major-mann/conditions/readme.md

 * **clear** - Removed all items from the array.

 # Roadmap to V1.0.0
+* Need to expose properties directly on extended config in order to be able to use things like `Object.keys`
+* Change tracking, reset and commit.
 * Event emitters for config changes.
 These should include checking for changes to expression properties.
 * Allow `parser.PROPERTY_PROTOTYPE_ENVIRONMENT` and `parser.PROPERTY_PROTOTYPE_LOCALS` to be set as